collective/sphinxcontrib-httpexample/README.rst

 The audience for this extension are developers and technical writes documenting their RESTful HTTP APIs.
 This extension has originally been developed for documenting `plone.restapi`_.

 .. _sphinxcontrib-httpdomain: https://pythonhosted.org/sphinxcontrib-httpdomain/
 .. _plone.restapi: http://plonerestapi.readthedocs.org/

 Features
 --------

-* directive for generating various RESTful HTTP API call examples from single HTTP request.
+* Directive for generating various RESTful HTTP API call examples from single HTTP request.

 * Supported tools: